 Serving eight children between the ages of two and 12 months, the teachers individualize each child's feeding, sleeping and diapering schedule.

-I have twin daughters, Addyson and Brylee, who graduated from the SFA Charter School and are now attending Nacogdoches ISD.
-Addyson is extremely creative and dreams of working for NASA one day and becoming an astronaut.
-Brylee plays tournament travel softball year-round and one day wants to play college softball for Oklahoma State University and compete in the Olympics.
-In our free time, we enjoy taking our boat out on the lake, especially lakes we have never been to.
+I have twin daughters, Addyson and Brylee, who graduated from the SFA Charter School.
+In our free time, we enjoy taking our boat out on the lake, especially lakes we have never visited.

 Activities and development